Torak (Žitište): Early period to mid-16th century

-Under Ottoman domination: 1552–1718
+Under the Ottoman Empire: 1552–1718

 Under Habsburg monarchy: 1718–1867

 With the signing of the Treaty of Passarowitz (Požarevac; Pojarevaț) on 21 July 1718, the Habsburg war with the Ottoman Empire came to a close.
 Following the expulsion of the Turks, the regions north of the Danube became part of the Habsburg Empire.
-In fact, the area between Mureş, Tisa, Danube, and the Carpathians received the name Banat, becoming an Austrian province.
+In fact, the area between Mureș, Tisa, Danube, and the Carpathians received the name Banat, becoming an Austrian province.

 In 1751, the Court in Vienna transferred the Banat from a military to a civilian government.
 This year was also the beginning of a policy of colonization of thousands of Germans and other groups from the territories of the Holy Roman Empire into the territories conquered from the Turks, including the Banat region.